raphaelouthier/raphaelouthier.github.io/content/projects/kasan/kasan_6_emulator.md

 - Bit values within fields are represented using multiple notations (0, 1, '', 'Z', 'N') and lack a bit of structure.
 When writing your parser, you will discover most of these corner cases the hard way.
 - some instructions use values derived from MULTIPLE fields (ex : imm3:imm8).
 I searched a lot and I couldn't find any machine-readable information that would allow us to automatically generate code to do those combinations automatically.
 For now, the emulation functions will have to take care of that.

-# Going crazy : generating our decoder automatically.
+# Going crazy : generating our decoder automatically

 Using the instruction representation provided by the python script, it was easy and fun to write a small program that generates a C decoder using this representation.
 The program proceeds the following way :
 - it reads the description of each instruction to decode.